Bączal Dolny

 Bączal Dolny is a village in the administrative district of Gmina Skołyszyn, within Jasło County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 4 km east of Skołyszyn, 7 km west of Jasło, and 54 km south-west of the regional capital Rzeszów.

-Bączal lies in the microregion mountain Liwocz the Carpathian Foothills.
+Bączal lies in the microregion mountain Liwocz in the Carpathian Foothills.

 History

-Bączal name probably comes from a stream called "Bączałka" passing through the center of the village or from the name (name) Bączal.
+Bączal name probably comes from a stream called "Bączałka" passing through the center of the village or from the name Bączal.

 Bączal Lower and Upper are villages founded by King Casimir the Great around 1370–1378 years.
-The first written mention Bączalu comes from 1124 years (a document granting land to the Benedictine Tyniec) and another from 1396 on in the seventeenth century was called Lower Bączal Bączal the minor, and Bączal Upper Bączal Higher - the two villages were villages nobility.
+The first written mention Bączalu comes from 1124 (a document granting land to the Benedictine Tyniec), and another from 1396 on in the seventeenth century was called Lower Bączal, Bączal the minor, and Bączal Upper Bączal Higher - the two villages were villages nobility.
 Bączalu parish was probably in the late thirteenth century, however, the first mention dates from 1348 years.
 Probably there existed a church elder (a small wooden church built around 1400) than the Gothic, built in 1667 Unfortunately, was completely destroyed.

 Currently, the village is the church built by the priest, Monsignor Stanislaw Actaea In 1957-1959 which is adorned with beautiful wall paintings and stained-glass windows.